How to Connect Zoom and Slack in 2023

 |Number of known integrations||800+||700+|

 In 2019, Slack and Zoom signed a contract aligning product roadmaps.
-This partnership makes it easier to use Slack and Zoom together.
+This partnership makes it easier to use Slack and Zoom together and removes the need for many companies to migrate from Slack to Zoom Team Chat.

 The connection between Slack and Zoom isn’t complete yet but already lets Slack users join Zoom meetings from Slack channels.